rcarrata/rcarrata.github.io/_posts/2023-09-05-aro-expose-agw.md

   --value "$DNS_CHALLENGE"
 ```

-* Wait up to 5mins (maybe more) until the TXT record propagates and check the DNS resolution from the ACME challenge within Azure DNS.
-Check that the dig output matches with the DNS Challenge shown before by the certbot command:
+* Wait up to 5 mins (maybe more) until the TXT record propagates and check the DNS resolution from the ACME challenge within Azure DNS.
+Check that the dig output matches the DNS Challenge shown earlier by the certbot command:

 ```
 dig @8.8.8.8 +short TXT _acme-challenge.$APPGW_DOMAIN